ExpressionEngine/ExpressionEngine-User-Guide/source/modules/comment/index.rst

 You can hard code the comment for tag to display a comment form for a specific channel entry by its URL title.

-**Note:** This parameter takes precedence over any entry specified dynamically in the URL, so when using this parameter you will want to make sure it is clear to the user which entry the displayed comment form belong to.
+.. note:: This parameter takes precedence over any entry specified
+	dynamically in the URL, so when using this parameter you will want to make sure it is clear to the user which entry the displayed comment form belong to.

 channel=
 --------